Martinspire/f1app/README.md

 * Tailwind plugins - to make tailwind have a few more features
   * Aspect Ratio (official)
   * Forms (official)
-  * Line Clamp (official)
   * Typography (official)
 * Date-FNS - For managing dates <https://date-fns.org>
 * NGX-Date-FNS - for using them in Angular easily <https://github.com/joanllenas/ngx-date-fns>
-* ESLint - for validating code
+* ESLint - for validating code (though rules are still very basic and not as tight as I could do)
 * Prettier - for formatting code
 * NG Mocks - for easily mock items to test code <https://github.com/ike18t/ng-mocks>
-* NG Spectator - for easily bootstrapping tests and parsing DOM in tests<https://github.com/ngneat/spectator>
+* NG Neat Spectator - for easily bootstrapping tests and parsing DOM in tests <https://github.com/ngneat/spectator>
+* NG Neat Dialog - helper for adding modals easily to your page.
+Could probably make this work myself but compatibility is still annoying enough <https://github.com/ngneat/dialog>

 ## Developed